 Two and a half acres of highbush blueberries established in 1984.
 Farm stand is open during picking season.
 Season usually begins in mid July.
 Picking continues until late August, or until the blueberries are gone.
 Picking hours: 7 days a week, 7 am to 12 noon.
 And from 4 pm to dusk on Thursdays.

 Founded in 1915, Morris Farm is a 43-acre farm run by generations of the Morris Family.
 They grow vegetables, run greenhouses, and care for cows, chickens, and horses.
 Visitors are welcome to walk around the farm and see the animals; discussions of methods to organically control weeds and pests always welcome!
 Group planting tours in the spring and pumpkin picking in the fall.
 Birthday parties with horse rides and trailer rides to visit the cows.
 Farm fresh vegetables in-season, sweet corn, summer squash, cucumbers, peppers, eggplant, beans.
 In addition to the flora, Morris Farm has a chicken coop where providing fresh eggs every morning and beef from their Black Angus cows.

 Rocky Point Park is the site of the long-standing Rocky Point Amusement Park, which operated from the 1840s until it closed in 1995.
-The Rocky Point Clam Shack was relocated to the Post Road and still operates during the season.
-The Park itself has been refurbished and is now open to the public for picnics, hikes with or without a four-legged companion, or just taking in the view of Narragansett Bay.
+It has been recently refurbished and is now open to the public for picnics, hikes with or without a four-legged companion, or just taking in the view of Narragansett Bay.
 While you’re there, check out the Arch from the 1964 World’s Fair in Queen, NY, that was relocated to Rocky Point.
 Take only pictures, leave only footprints.
 Open daily from 9AM to 11PM.